-Photosynthetic organisms (plants, algae, and some bacteria) rely on a variety of pigments to capture light energy from the sun.
+Photosynthetic organisms -- plants, algae, and some bacteria -- rely on a variety of pigments to capture light energy from the sun.
 These colored compounds are particularly diverse in the algae, and their prominence in the biology of algae is indicated by the very names of many algal divisions.
 Indeed, photosynthetic pigments reveal much about the physiology of these organisms and their likely evolutionary relationships.
-In this lab students will extract photosynthetic pigments from red, brown, and green algae, as well as from a cyanobacterium ("blue-green alga") and from an angiosperm (flowering plant).
-They then separate the pigments by means of thin-layer chromatography and interpret the patterns they obtain to make ecological and evolutionary inferences using the information and questions at the end of the exercise as a guide.
+In this lab exercise students extract photosynthetic pigments from red, brown, and green algae as well as from a cyanobacterium ("blue-green alga") and from an angiosperm (flowering plant).
+The pigments are then separated by means of thin-layer chromatography to yield patterns that can be interpreted to make ecological and evolutionary inferences, using the information and questions at the end of the exercise as a guide.
+Extraction of the pigments, running the chromatograms, and discussion of the results all fit comfortably into a two and a half hour lab period.
+The exercise is well suited to an introductory level biology or plant diversity course.
+The set up is moderately time-consuming because of the variety of materials that are needed for each lab group.